We have a school uniform and expect all children to wear it. The uniform requirements for children are listed below.

-As all children in Reception and Key Stage 1 now receive a free school meal there is a concern that parents on non-working benefits, who would have qualified for ‘eligibility based’ free school meals, will no longer apply as there will be no discernible benefit to them.
+There is a concern that parents on non-working benefits who would have qualified for 'eligibility based' free school meals will no longer apply as there will be no discernible benefit to them.
 This could mean a loss of Pupil Premium Funding to the school.
-Primary schools currently receive £1,320 for every child registered for free school meals.

 Parents are entitled to free school meals for their children if you are in receipt of the following benefits:

 - Income based Jobseekers Allowance

 - Child Tax Credit(but not Working Tax Credit) with an annual income (as assessed by HM Revenue & Customs) of less than £16,190

 Milk is provided free of charge to all children in Nursery and Reception and to children in Key Stage 1 and 2 who are eligible for free school meals.

 All other children can order milk, which must be paid for in advance.
 Parents will be notified of costs as these may vary termly.